'

 Sunset scene – eagles feeding tour in Kuala Selangor

 In Kuala Selangor, you can witness red-backed sea eagles in Pasir Penambang – near the estuary of the Selangor River.
 There will be around 30 eagles flying around, together with a flock of small birds.
 The scene is spectacular, especially during sunset.
-DO NOT MISS this exciting activity when travelling to Kuala Selangor.
+DO NOT MISS this exciting activity when traveling to Kuala Selangor.

 Ticket price: RM20/adult